devberg-3/devberg-3/README.md

 - 🔭 I’m currently working on Alumni tracking system(Full Stack Project)
-- 🌱 I’m currently learning AWS cloud
+- 🌱 I’m currently learning ML algoritms and Working on projects
 - ⚡ Pastime: I am a movie buff and have a never-ending list of must-watch films.
 I appreciate various genres, from Crime/Thriller to Dystopian, and enjoy discussing movies with fellow cinephiles.

 <h3 align="left">Connect with me</h3>